What is PACH?

 Field Study Program

-Starting in Fall 2022, we are proud to partner with the Chinese Hospital of San Francisco to launch our pilot field study internship program!
+Starting in Fall 2022, we are proud to partner with the Certificate in Asian American Community Health program (CAACH) to host a field study program.

-This field research program is a culminating experience that fulfills a requirement for the Certificate in Asian American Community Health (CAACH) offered by the Asian American and Asian Diaspora Studies Program in the Ethnic Studies Department.
+This field research program is a culminating experience that fulfills a requirement for the certificate program offered by the Asian American and Asian Diaspora Studies Program in the Ethnic Studies Department.